Aliiiranmanesh/ImageDuplicityFinder/README.md

 ### ImageDuplicityFinder
-Find similar images in the given directory based on the content of the image regardless of size and format. this code depends on "https://github.com/ChrisRega/image-compare" this dependency which its hybrid comparison is used.
+this tool is designed to identify similar images within a specified directory, regardless of their size or format.
+The comparison is based on image content, utilizing advanced algorithms for accurate results.
 #the similarity is calculated by :
 - Splitting the image to YUV colorspace according to T.871
 - Processing the Y channel with MSSIM